thevops/runblock/README.md

 Run `runblock --help` to see the available commands and options.

+## Examples

+Check out the [example](./example) directory for a sample Markdown file and code blocks.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.